RobbeVermeire/BachelorClass2018/Documentation/Photogrammetry/Using Meshroom.md

 ## Using Meshroom

 Meshroom is not difficult to use, I'll quickly explain the steps you go through when making a 3D Model.
 I'm assuming that you already have the pictures of your model.
-If you need guidelines taking pictures you can download a pdf that gives guidelines [here](3dflow.net/zephyr-doc/3DF%20Zephyr%20Manual%202600%20English.pdf) (Scroll down to Photography Guide).
+If you need guidelines taking pictures you can download a pdf that gives guidelines [here](3dflow.net/zephyr-doc/3DF%20Zephyr%20Manual%202600%20English.pdf)
+(3dflow.net/zephyr-doc/3DF%20Zephyr%20Manual%202600%20English.pdf)(Scroll down to Photography Guide).
 The guide is for a different photogrammetry program but the tips about taking pictures you can apply to Meshroom.
 A good amount of photos is 30 to 40 for a small object.

 1) After you've taken your pictures you can simply drop & drag them in the Images component in Meshroom.